 How do I bill for sessions covered by an Employee Assistance Program (EAP)

-Regarding Electronic EAP Claims
+If You are Submitting Electronic EAP Claims

 'Alternate' CPT Codes